 Raymond James receives compensation from a variety of sources and for a variety of services.
 Some forms of compensation are directly associated with (i) the particular type of account that you maintain with Raymond James or (ii) the particular investments.
 Other forms of compensation that Raymond James receives do not directly affect the amount that you pay or that you are charged.
 These other forms of compensation include payments from the companies that sponsor, manage, and/or promote the sale of certain mutual funds available to you through Raymond James.
 The payments from these mutual fund companies to Raymond James are intended to cover a variety of expenses, including expenses associated with marketing mutual funds to new investors, educating Raymond James financial advisors, and expenses associated with servicing existing client accounts.
 The payments are subject to modification, termination, or suspension by the payer.

-Clients should be aware that only those mutual fund companies with which Raymond James has a selling agreement will be available for purchase from Raymond James, and are generally limited to those fund companies that provide Raymond James with compensation, including but not limited to education and marketing support, networking, and/or omnibus fees (see further description below).
-As a result, not all mutual funds available to the investing public will be available for investment at Raymond James, and clients should not assume that share classes with the lowest available expense ratio are available through the firm.
-When determining the reasonability of the firm’s compensation, clients should factor in both explicit fees and indirect or implicit compensation received by the firm on mutual fund share classes in which the client invests.
+You should be aware that only those mutual fund companies with which Raymond James has a selling agreement will be available for purchase from Raymond James, and you are generally limited to those fund companies that provide Raymond James with compensation, including but not limited to education and marketing support, networking, and/or omnibus fees (see further description below).
+As a result, not all mutual funds available to the investing public will be available for investment at Raymond James, and you should not assume that share classes with the lowest available expense ratio are available.
+When evaluating Raymond James’ compensation, you should factor in both direct and indirect compensation received by Raymond James for the sale of the mutual fund shares in which you invest.
 This section of this disclosure document is intended to provide an overview of the types of compensation that Raymond James receives in connection with mutual fund investments.

 Mutual Fund Transaction Fee in Commission Brokerage Accounts.
-Transactions with respect to mutual funds of those mutual fund families that do not pay Raymond James networking and service fees have a transaction fee charged directly to investors, separate from, and in addition to, any commission and processing & handling fees.
-For funds in this group that are not subject to a mutual fund sales charge (“no-load”), this fee is $40, and for funds in this group that are subject to a mutual fund sales charge (“load”), this fee is $15.
-This fee is charged directly to investors on both purchases and liquidations but is not charged in connection with periodic investment plans, systematic withdrawal plans, or exchanges within the same mutual fund family.
+Transactions with respect to mutual funds of those mutual fund families that do not pay Raymond James networking and service fees have a transaction fee charged directly to investors, separate from, and in addition to, any sales charges or “load” and processing & handling fees.
+For funds in this group that are not subject to a mutual fund sales charge (“no-load”), this fee is $40, and for funds in this group that are subject to a mutual fund sales charge or “load”, this fee is $15.
+This fee is charged directly to investors on both purchases and liquidations but is not charged in connection with transactions through periodic investment plans, systematic withdrawal plans, or exchanges within the same mutual fund family.
 To see which fund families are subject to this fee, please visit Non-Networking and Service Partners.
 This fee does not apply to ERISA plan assets.

-Certain fund families are subject to a minimum annual fee up to $75,000 to participate in the E&M Program.
+Certain fund families pay Raymond James a minimum annual fee up to $75,000 to participate in its E&M Program.

-The actual amounts that Raymond James receives will vary from one mutual fund company to another, and investments in certain asset classes, share classes, mutual fund types, and/or account types may be excluded from the above formulas.
-This fee is not applicable with respect to ERISA plan assets and certain fee-based retirement accounts.
+The actual amounts that Raymond James receives will vary from one mutual fund family to another, and investments in certain asset classes, share classes, mutual fund types, and/or account types may be excluded from the E&M Program.
+For instance, the E&M Program payments do not apply to ERISA plan assets and certain fee-based retirement accounts.

 Mutual fund families that do not pay Raymond James networking and service fees will have an additional transaction fee charged, separate and in addition to the current transaction fee, for taxable Passport and IMPAC accounts only.
 This additional transaction fee will be $25 for purchases, separate and in addition to the current non-NTF fund transaction fee of $15, for a total fee of $40 in taxable accounts.
 To see which fund families are subject to this fee, please visit Non-Networking and Service Partners.
 This fee does not apply to ERISA plan assets.